FAQs about the Worlds Apart fantasy story

 Why was the first book you published Alice Falls Again?

-Although there’s little I relish more than getting lost in the depths of a good fantasy book (Stephen Donaldson’s The Chronicles of Thomas Covenant being my all-time favourite), the fantasy creations of Lewis Carroll and CS Lewis have always retained a special place in my heart.
-So when I reached the stage where my “grown-up job” gave me the chance to spend more time on my own storytelling, I decided that Alice Falls Again would be my first novel to reach the finishing line.
+Although I love getting lost in the depths of a good epic fantasy book (Stephen Donaldson’s The Chronicles of Thomas Covenant being my all-time favourite), the fantasy creations of Lewis Carroll and CS Lewis have always retained a special place in my heart.
+So when I reached the stage where I could spend more time on storywriting, I decided that Alice Falls Again would be my first novel to reach the finishing line.
 It was relatively easy to put the Alice book to bed, compared to the far more complex plot and characters of the Worlds Apart duology.
+I just nudged Alice into the river and the book's characters more or less wrote the rest.

 Are the Wonderland books just another Alice imitation?

-What makes the Wonderland books different from other Alice sequels?
+What makes your Wonderland books different from other Alice sequels?

-When researching other books written about Alice's return to Wonderland, I was struck by how very different they were from my own ideas about what might happen to Alice and how she would cope, if she returned to Wonderland.
-Therefore, I like to think that Alice Falls Again and Once upon Wonderland take a fresh approach.
+When researching other books written about Alice's return to Wonderland, I was struck by how very different they were from my own notion about what might happen to Alice and how she would cope, should she return to Wonderland.
+I like to think that my two stories take a wholly fresh approach.
 First of all, Alice is older, so the events and dialogue reflect that change, while still maintaining a playful and surreal quality.
-Another strong element is that events and characters are driven by the dark history behind our favourite nursery rhymes.
+Another strong element is that events and characters are driven by the dark history behind our favourite nursery rhymes and fairy tales respectively, at the same time raising issues we all face in today's world.
+But there is none of the sex and violence that plague some of the contemporary Alice novels.
 In my version of dystopian Wonderland, menace and goodwill are not always what they seem and Alice needs to learn a thing or two about herself and the nature of her own world along the way.
+Readers will hopefully interpret events and concepts in different ways, depending on their own life experiences.

 Are the Wonderland books for children or adults?